Journalists protest in Khartoum over crackdown on press freedoms

-KHARTOUM (Reuters) - Dozens of journalists marched in Khartoum on Monday to demand an end to a crackdown on press freedom, eyewitnesses said, amidst the most sustained challenge to Sudanese President Omar al-Bashir since he took power in a 1989 coup.
+KHARTOUM (Reuters) - Dozens of journalists marched in Khartoum on Monday to demand an end to a crackdown on press freedom amidst the most sustained challenge to Sudanese President Omar al-Bashir since he took power in a 1989 coup.

 Protesters have been taking to the streets frequently across Sudan since Dec.
 19. The protests were initially triggered by price rises and cash shortages but evolved into demonstrations against Bashir and his National Congress Party.